perama-v/min-know/README.md

 feasibility analysis.

 The library is not currently being used to deliver data to real end users.
-Though it is designed to be readily implemented for new data types (see [GETTING_STARTED.md](./GETTING_STARTED.md)) that can all share the same core of the library.
+Though it is designed to be readily implemented f
+(see [./GETTING_STARTED.md](https://github.com/perama-v/min-know/blob/main/GETTING_STARTED.md)) that can all share the same core of the library.

 Does the idea interest you?
+A
-Are there data types you think this might be suited for?
+suited for?

 - twitter: @eth_worm